Connecting to APRS-IS

 All core servers support port 10152 as a full feed port.
 Use this feed judiciously as the packets per second and the overall bandwidth requirements will quickly overrun most APRS clients and may overrun your ISP's capabilities.
 Most servers support the HTML status port of 14501 which can be used to inform you of other ports available on that server.
 Simply connect to that port with a browser (http://aprsserver:14501) to view the page.

-All core servers and most javAPRSSrvr servers (see the APRS Server page elsewhere on this site) support port 14580 as a user-defined filter port.
+All core servers and most second tier servers support port 14580 as a user-defined filter port.
 This port begins by only sending message packets addressed to the client or addressed to stations gated to APRS-IS by the client.
 As with ALL bidirectional ports, ALL packets passed from the client are passed to APRS-IS on a verified connection (more on that later).
 Most javAPRSSrvr servers use javAPRSFilter to provide the server-side filtering capability. javAPRSFilter is an additive filter.
 In other words, you start by receiving almost nothing.
 When you add a filter, you now receive the original few packets plus the packets that meet your filter definition.
 See the Filter Definition page for more information.

 If a server has a HTTP Send-Only port and it is javAPRSSrvr, it can support the WebSocket protocol.
-It is currently supported by srvr.aprs-is.net:8080 and ametx.com:8888 (secure).
-The advantage of using the WebSocket protocol is the built-in support for proxies at the client end.
+It is currently supported by srvr.aprs-is.net:8080 and ametx.com:8888 (secure) and on the status port, srvr.aprs-is.net:14501.
+One advantage of using the WebSocket protocol is the built-in support for proxies at the client end.
 Also, some wireless carriers allow for extended HTTP data vs. inline data.
 The WebSocket protocol appears to the client just like any other TCP port with the following caveats:

 Once you have connected to a server TCP port, you must log in after the server's identification line is displayed (see Server Design ).
 The login is formatted ([] is optional, underlined words are keywords):